12-18 April 2015

-The ninth edition of the Meetings on the Bridge organised under the scope of the 33rd Istanbul Film Festival took place between 7–18 April 2014.
+The tenth edition of the Meetings on the Bridge organised under the scope of the 34rd Istanbul Film Festival will take place between 11 – 17 April 2015.

 Meetings on the Bridge aims to provide a launch area for co-productions while bringing producers, directors, scriptwriters, and representatives of institutions from Turkey and Europe together and offering them opportunities to make the first international presentation of their feature film projects and films at post-production stage.